Open-design movement: Origin

 Sharing of manufacturing information can be traced back to the 18th and 19th century.
 Aggressive patenting put an end to that period of extensive knowledge sharing.

 More recently, principles of open design have been related to the free and open-source software movements.
 In 1997 Eric S. Raymond, Tim O'Reilly and Larry Augustin established "open source" as an alternative expression to "free software", and in 1997 Bruce Perens published The Open Source Definition.
 In late 1998, Dr. Sepehr Kiani (a PhD in mechanical engineering from MIT) realized that designers could benefit from open source policies, and in early 1999 he convinced Dr. Ryan Vallance and Dr. Samir Nayfeh of the potential benefits of open design in machine design applications.
 Together they established the Open Design Foundation (ODF) as a non-profit corporation, and set out to develop an Open Design Definition.

 The idea of open design was taken up, either simultaneously or subsequently, by several other groups and individuals.
 The principles of open design are closely similar to those of open-source hardware design, which emerged in March 1998 when Reinoud Lamberts of the Delft University of Technology proposed on his "Open Design Circuits" website the creation of a hardware design community in the spirit of free software.

 Ronen Kadushin coined the title "Open Design" in his 2004 Master's thesis, and the term was later formalized in the 2010 Open Design Manifesto.

 Current directions

 The open-design movement currently unites two trends.
 On one hand, people apply their skills and time on projects for the common good, perhaps where funding or commercial interest is lacking, for developing countries or to help spread ecological or cheaper technologies.
 On the other hand, open design may provide a framework for developing advanced projects and technologies that might be beyond the resource of any single company or country and involve people who, without the copyleft mechanism, might not collaborate otherwise.
 There is now also a third trend, where these two methods come together to use high-tech open-source (e.g. 3D printing) but customized local solutions for sustainable development.
 Open Design holds great potential in driving future innovation as recent research has proven that stakeholder users working together produce more innovative designs than designers consulting users through more traditional means.
+The open-design movement may arguably organize production by prioritising socio-ecological well-being over corporate profits, over-production and excess consumption.